Intensity Fluctuation Spectra as a Design Guide for Nonlinear-Tolerant Constellation Shaping: Introduction

 \section{Introduction}

-Constellation shaping is a crucial technique for enhancing optical communication systems \cite{skvortcov2020nonlinearity,askari2024probabilistic,amari2019introducing,geller2016shaping}.
-By optimizing the probability or position of transmitted symbols, it uses signal space more efficiently, which improves energy efficiency and reduces nonlinear impairments.
-In standard AWGN channels, shaping provides up to 1.53 dB of SNR gain \cite{amari2019introducing,geller2016shaping,dar2014shaping,guo2019multi}.
-However, fiber-optic channels can exceed this limit with appropriate shaping \cite{dar2014shaping,askari2024probabilistic}.
-This is achieved by lowering the energy variance of the signal to reduce nonlinear phase noise, while simultaneously lowering the average energy to increase the linear gain \cite{dar2014shaping,geller2016shaping}.
-This variance reduction significantly impacts the low-frequency components of the intensity fluctuation spectra \cite{Prasad2025intenstiy}.
+Constellation shaping has emerged as a key technique for improving the performance of optical communication systems \cite{skvortcov2020nonlinearity,askari2024probabilistic,amari2019introducing,geller2016shaping}.
+By tailoring the probability distribution or geometric positioning of transmitted symbols, shaping enables more efficient use of the available signal space, resulting in improved energy efficiency and reduced nonlinear impairments.
+In particular, shaping can provide up to 1.53 dB shaping gain in signal-to-noise ratio (SNR) for the additive white Gaussian noise (AWGN) channel \cite{amari2019introducing,geller2016shaping,dar2014shaping,guo2019multi}.
+However, with appropriate shaping, the aggregate shaping gain in a fiber-optic channel can exceed the ultimate gain achieved in an AWGN channel \cite{dar2014shaping,askari2024probabilistic}.
+This gain arises from a combination of reduced average energy, which improves the linear SNR, and modified energy statistics, which can reduce the low-frequency intensity fluctuations associated with nonlinear phase-noise penalties \cite{dar2014shaping,geller2016shaping,Prasad2025intenstiy}.

-Probabilistic shaping has attracted significant interest due to its compatibility with existing QAM architectures, as it does not require modification to the constellation geometry \cite{vassilieva2022probabilistic}.
-Crucially, it enables rate adaptivity, allowing systems with fixed Forward Error Correction (FEC) to meet performance targets under varying channel conditions \cite{vassilieva2022probabilistic,bocherer2015bandwidth}.
-The shaping process relies on a \emph{distribution matcher} to map information bits onto symbol sequences following a target distribution.
-To limit computational complexity, these matchers are typically implemented using fixed block lengths \cite{amari2019introducing,peng2021baud}.
-Consequently, the impact of block length on fiber nonlinearity has been the subject of extensive study \cite{amari2019introducing,geller2016shaping,skvortcov2020nonlinearity,fehenberger2020impact,askari2023probabilistic,fehenberger2020analysis}.
+Probabilistic shaping, in particular, has attracted considerable interest due to its compatibility with existing QAM systems without requiring changes to the constellation geometry \cite{vassilieva2022probabilistic}.
+It also offers rate adaptivity, which can be leveraged alongside fixed FEC to meet desired performance metrics across varying channel conditions \cite{vassilieva2022probabilistic,bocherer2015bandwidth}.
+At the heart of this process is the {\em distribution matcher} (DM), which maps information bits to a sequence of symbols adhering to a target distribution.
+While conventional Constant Composition Distribution Matching (CCDM) continues to advance through low-complexity multi-stage architectures for coherent transmission \cite{shi2025low}, practical implementations almost universally rely on fixed block lengths to constrain computational cost \cite{amari2019introducing,peng2021baud}.
+Consequently, numerous studies have investigated the impact of this finite block length on fiber nonlinearity \cite{amari2019introducing,geller2016shaping,skvortcov2020nonlinearity,fehenberger2020impact,askari2023probabilistic,fehenberger2020analysis}.